opticyclic/npp-puppet-lint/README.txt

     - JSLint script updated to version from 2010-12-23

 0.2.1
     - Configuration is now saved in AppData directory (or in whatever directory is returned by NPPM_GETPLUGINSCONFIGDIR message)

 0.2.0
     - Memory leaks fixed
     - Toolbar added to the JSLint dockable window
     - Visibility state of the JSLint dockable window is now preserved after restart
     - Shortcuts changed (to avoid clashes with existing shortcuts of Notepad++)

 0.1.1
     - Bug fixes

 0.1.0
     - Initial release

-= Todo =

-- Display list of global variables (and other useful informations that JSLint produces) used in your JS script